What is Technical Writing?

 How to Create Technical Writing

-There are no strict rules for developing technical content.
-However, there are certain best practices that all technical writers should adhere to.
+There are no strict rules for developing technical documents.
+However, certain best practices should be adhered to by all technical writers.

 Here are the steps you should take to develop a technical piece of content: